A scientific hub dedicated to research, creation, the exchange of knowledge and the development of new ideas

 Andreas Salzburger, contact: Andreas.Salzburger@cern.ch , David Rousseau, Cherifa Sabrina Amrouche, Cecile Germain Slava Voloshynovskiy, Marco Rovere, Maurice Garcia-Sciveres, Marc Schoenauer, Paolo Calafiura, Conor Fitzpatrick.

-Welcome to the website of the program.
-On this page you will find more information on the program, on registered participants and other details.
-In order to apply/register to this program, the Institut Pascal first invites you to create an IPa-account, which will serve as a way for you to have direct access to your program registration and allows you to update your preferences directly into the IPa-system.
-Making an account is a two-step procedure : first please click on the log in button.
-After creation of your profile you will receive an email with a confirmation link and after clicking this one, you will be invited to enter your password.
-Once your IPa-account is created, you are able to sign up for the program of your choice within the list of all the IPa-programs.
+Welcome to the program website.
+On this page you will find more information about the program, registered participants and other details.
+In order to apply/register for this program, Institut Pascal first invites you to create an IPa-account, which will serve as a way for you to have direct access to your program registration and allows you to update your preferences directly into the IPa-system.
+Making an account is a two-step procedure.
+First, please click on the log in button.
+After creating your profile you will receive an email with a confirmation link which will prompt you to enter your password.
+Once your IPa-account is created, you will be able to sign up for the program of your choice within the list of all the IPa-programs.

 For the Large Hadron Collider (LHC), the luminosity is expected to increase by a factor five by 2025, leading to proton collision with very large complexity.
 The current pattern recognition algorithms, which role is to reconstruct the individual particles from the energy deposition on the detectors, are stretching to their limits.
 A general effort is needed by putting together experts from the different experiments, as well as Data Science experts in novel optimisation algorithms, to try out completely different approaches and foster from recent advances in machine learning: Graph Networks, Recurrent Neural Networks, Convolutional Neural Networks, Monte Carlo Tree Search, Probabilistic hashing are methods which have been proposed to solve this problem, on the one hand, and further optimisation of current pattern recognition algorithms, such as concurrent algorithmic execution or optimisation for accelerated hardware are pursued on the other hand.
 Several programs exploiting machine learning techniques have been based lately within the context of the tracking machine learning challenge, in the field of quantum computing and carried out by HEP experiments in order to meet the requirements for future data taking campaigns at the LHC and other HEP experiments.